What is a CPSR?

-An initial review is conducted as a complete analysis of a contractor’s purchasing system, where a predetermined checklist is run through and compared to the attributes of a company.
-A comprehensive review is then performed if the contractor in question has an approved purchasing system implemented.
-Comprehensive reviews are conducted every three years upon the basis of implied necessity.
-Both initial and comprehensive reviews check for adequate system descriptions, government-approved procedures and purchasing policies, the presence of an organization plan in order to establish clear authoritative and responsible boundaries, proper documentation, the insurance of fair and reasonable pricing, the maintenance of internal audits or management reviews and employee training procedures, the maintenance of sub contractual surveillance in order to ensure that order is being kept, and the enforcement of policies prohibiting the acceptance of gifts/gratuities, among other things.
-Because they are so thorough and encompassing, oftentimes, only an initial or comprehensive contractor system purchasing review will be needed to ensure that purchasing systems’ legal compliances and monetary efficiency percentages stay up to par.
+An initial review is first conducted when the DCMA determines that a contractor meets a certain risk threshold.
+This threshold consists of many factors, some of which are subjective, but in general, contractors doing $50M in business with the government may be subject to an initial CPSR.
+A comprehensive review is then conducted every three years after a contractor has their initial CPSR approved.
+Both initial and comprehensive reviews review a 12 month period of purchase documentation to determine a system’s adequacy.
+The DCMA’s review is designed to check for adequate system descriptions, government-approved procedures and purchasing policies, the presence of an organization plan in order to establish clear authoritative and responsible boundaries, proper documentation, the insurance of fair and reasonable pricing, the maintenance of internal audits or management reviews and employee training procedures, the maintenance of sub contractual surveillance in order to ensure that order is being kept, and the enforcement of policies prohibiting the acceptance of gifts/gratuities, among other things.